-As this is a rezoning application, notices will be mailed to tenants and owners of properties located within 100 metres (328 feet) of the subject property.
-Notice of the Public Hearing would be placed in two editions of the Victoria News.
-Furthermore, four signs indicating that the property is under consideration for a change in zoning have been in place on the Esquimalt Road, Head Street and Wollaston Street frontage since February 2018 and would be updated to show the date, time, and location of the Public Hearing.
+As this is a OCP Amendment and rezoning application, public hearing notices have been mailed to tenants and owners of properties located within 100 metres (328 feet) of the subject property.
+Notice of the Public Hearing have been placed in two editions of the Victoria News.
+Furthermore, four signs indicating that the property is under consideration for a change in zoning have been in place on the Esquimalt Road, Head Street and Wollaston Street frontage since February 2018 and have been updated to show the date, time, and location of the Public Hearing.

 As required by the Township's Development Application Procedures and Fees Bylaw, 2012, No. 2791, the applicant delivered notices to properties within 100 metres of the subject property soliciting comments and inviting residents to attend a public open house.
 The first meeting was held from 5pm to 7pm on February 9, 2018 at 901 Esquimalt Road.
 The second meeting was held from 6:30pm to 8:30pm at the Royal Canadian Legion, Esquimalt Dockyard Branch on 622 Admirals Road.
-Staff confirms that the applicant has provided the required submissions indicating that 67 people attended the first meeting on February 9, 2018 and 30 people attended the second meeting on July 5, 2018 [Appendix N].
+Staff confirms that the applicant has provided the required submissions indicating that 67 people attended the first meeting on February 9, 2018 and 30 people attended the second meeting on July 5, 2018 [Appendix M].